juliank/AdventOfCode2024/README.md

 # TODOs

+Missing solutions and suggestions for improvements, for when time might be available...

 ## General

+- `BoundedPoint`:
+  - Unit tests (especially on `TryGetDirection`)
+  - Can all `TryGetX` methods be removed (in favor of `TryGetDirection`)?
+- `Direction`:
+  - Missing comments on new directions
+  - Better naming of `D2Extended`? (and similar for 3D?)
 - Auto-post answer?
   - Use same session cookie as when auto-loading input
   - Endpoint is `https://adventofcode.com/{YEAR}/day/{DAY}/answer`